apache/sling-old-svn-mirror/launchpad/docker/README.txt

 should tag it with both the 'latest' and the version number of the launchpad release.
 For the 8 release, this would translate into

-$ sudo docker build -t apachesling/sling:8 .
+$ docker build -t apachesling/sling:8 .
-$ sudo docker build -t apachesling/sling:latest .
+$ docker build -t apachesling/sling:latest .

 Then, push the image

-$ sudo docker push apachesling/sling:8
+$ docker push apachesling/sling:8
-$ sudo docker push apachesling/sling:latest
+$ docker push apachesling/sling:latest